BBO-repo/ros-exercise/README.md

 # ROS exercise
 This repository is a notebook about trying to solve a proposed exercise using __ROS Noetic__ with a __Polaris gem e2__ robot simulator in __gazebo__ and available __SLAM__ library.

-The steps to reproduce all the results are described in this [video]() which is also mentionned in section [9.
+The steps to reproduce all the results are described in this video [how-to-reproduce.mp4](https://drive.google.com/drive/folders/1EkXp5G8VEJRu8eVFWPyHbI31-YVU9Hka) which is also mentionned in section [9.
 How to reproduce](#9-how-to-reproduce-the-results)

 ## Exercise tasks
 1. Install the POLARIS GEM e2 simulator and apply the noetic joined [patch_gem_simulation](patch/patch_gem_simulation) update.